davidmfoley/react-router-modal/docs/react-router-modal.md

     -   `props.children` **Children** modal content can be specified as chld elements
     -   `props.component` **ReactElement** modal content can be specified as a component type
     -   `props.exact` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** If set, only show modal if route exactly matches path.
-    -   `props.props` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Props to be passed to the react component specified by the component property.
+    -   `props.props` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Props to be passed to the react component specified by the component property.When the route matches, the modal is shown.
+        If multiple routes match, the modals will be stacked based on the length of the path that is matched.
     -   `props.match`
     -   `props.history`